 The course MAM3040W consists of five modules.
-Students must take four of these, including the compulsory module 3MP.
-With permission from the convenor and agreement from a suitable supervisor in the department, students may do a project.
-Some modules in MAM3040W have prerequisite (i.e., must be passed) modules in MAM2000W and MAM2046W.
+Students must take four of these, including the compulsory module 3MP, and a project.
+Some modules in MAM3040W have prerequisite (require a minimum final mark of 45%) modules in MAM2000W and MAM2046W.
 Details can be found in the handbook section Undergraduate Courses in Applied Mathematics.

-Convener: Professor I V Barashenkov
+Convener: Associate Professor J Murugan